lisandromindel/lmm-git-workshop/branching.md

 ___

 ### LisoFlow
-> Custom brewed git workflow based on feature branches with a rebase/merge no fast forward technique.
+> Common git workflow based on feature branches with a rebase/merge no fast forward technique.
+> NK Git Styleguide covers a similar approach very nicely, check the link in [conclusion page](./conclusion.md).
 > Is ideally suited for small projects with short life cycle and for smaller team (or even a single developer).

 ![Gitflow branching](./assets/lf_01.svg)